-Table 6: Coreference resolution for Long-LitBank-fr corpus.
+Table 5: Coreference resolution for Long-LitBank-fr corpus.
 Average F1-scores.
 Gold mentions.

-These scores reflect the overall performance gain of this strategy on the full Long-LitBank-fr corpus (averaging 18,081 tokens per document).
-However, it is best suited to long texts that present both the risk of out-of-reach antecedent, and sufficient local evidence on proper mentions-pairs to propagate document-wide decisions.
+These scores reflect the average performances of this strategy on the full Long-LitBank-fr corpus (averaging 18,081 tokens per document).
+However it is best suited to long texts that present both the risk of out-of-reach antecedent, and sufficient local evidence on proper mentions-pairs to propagate document-wide decisions.
+In the following section we examine the impact of document length on coreference resolution performances.